Exploring Recurrent Long-term Temporal Fusion for Multi-view 3D Perception

 \subsection{Comparison to Prior Arts}

 \textbf{3D Detection}~ To fairly compare with existing SOTAs, we use the ResNet-50, ResNet-101, and ConvNext-Base as backbone respectively.
-The main results on Nuscenes \texttt{val} and \texttt{test} sets are shown in \cref{table:comparison_to_sota_detection_val_set} and \cref{table:comparison_to_sota_detection_test_set}.
+The main results on Nuscenes \texttt{val} and \texttt{test} sets are shown in Tab.~\ref{table:comparison_to_sota_detection_val_set} and Tab.~\ref{table:comparison_to_sota_detection_test_set}.
 On \texttt{val} set, with the ResNet-50 backbone, the VideoBEV achieves comparable results to SOLOFusion \cite{SOLOFusion23} with fewer frames for training.
 On the \texttt{test} set, our VideoBEV achieves 55.4\% mAP and 62.9\% NDS without bells and whistles, outperforming all previous methods without the utilization of future frames.
-Furthermore, our VideoBEV can extend to future frames fusion in the offboard mode, where our method still surpasses all existing methods, including BEVFormer V2 which uses a heavier backbone network (\ie, InternImage-XL~\cite{InternImage23}).
+Furthermore, our VideoBEV can extend to future frames fusion in the offboard mode, where our method still surpasses most existing methods, including BEVFormer V2 which uses a heavier backbone network (\emph{i.e.}, InternImage-XL~\cite{InternImage23}).
 These strong results clearly demonstrate the effectiveness of VideoBEV for fusing long-term temporal information.

-\textbf{Map Segmentation}~ We also evaluate our VideoBEV on map segmentation task by simply adding a U-Net-like~\cite{unet15} network for the segmentation of the drivable area, the lane, and the vehicle in BEV.
-The results are shown in \cref{table:comparison_to_sota_segmentation}.
-Compared to our baseline (single-frame), VideoBEV improves the mIoUs of the three classes by +1.1\%, +0.8\%, and +2.6\%, respectively.
-Furthermore, our VideoBEV surpasses all existing SOTAs, including the BEVFormer \cite{BEVFormer22} and UniAD \cite{UniAD22}.
+\textbf{Map Segmentation}~ We evaluate VideoBEV on map segmentation task by simply adding a U-Net-like~\cite{unet15} network for the segmentation of the drivable area, the lane, and the vehicle in BEV.
+As shown in Tab.~\ref{table:comparison_to_sota_segmentation}, compared to our baseline (single-frame), VideoBEV improves the mIoUs of the three classes by +1.1\%, +0.8\%, and +2.6\%, respectively.
+VideoBEV surpasses all existing SOTAs, including the BEVFormer \cite{BEVFormer22} and UniAD \cite{UniAD22}.
 This indicates the temporal information fused by our recurrent fusion module can improve the quality of BEV features for tasks that require dense spatial reasoning.